Telecommunications Service Priority: Overview

 Federal, state, tribal, and local police departments, fire departments, EMS units, and similar entities qualify for Level 3 under communication services necessary for the public health, safety, and maintenance of law and order.
 The higher priority levels, Levels 1 and 2, include National Security leadership and certain military communications lines.
 Very few circuits receive a TSP priority Level 1 or Level 2 assignment.
 If an organization does not enroll its circuits in the TSP program, its telecommunications service provider cannot restore those lines until it has restored all TSP lines in priority levels 1, 2, 3, 4, and 5.

 Enrollment and monthly fees for the TSP program are generally set at the state level by public utility or public service commissions.
 Typically, one-time enrollment fees are approximately $100, and monthly fees per line average $3.
 TSP Authorization Codes are only valid for three years.
 The FCC requires that all users revalidate their requirement for TSP every three years before expiration of the user's TSP Authorization Code(s).

+Priority level

+Priority level or priority is the level that may be assigned to an NS/EP telecommunications service, which level specifies the order in which provisioning or restoration of the service is to occur relative to other NS/EP or non-NS/EP telecommunications services.

+Priority levels authorized are designated (highest to lowest) E, 1, 2, 3, 4, and 5 for provisioning and 1, 2, 3, 4, and 5 for restoration.